Skip to main content

 Supplements

-Inositol for Bipolar: Natural Mood Support That Works?
+Inositol for Bipolar: A Natural Mood Booster That Actually Works?

-Inositol for Bipolar: Natural Mood Support That Works?
+Inositol for Bipolar: A Natural Mood Booster That Actually Works?

-Here's where things get interesting.
+Here's where it gets interesting.
 Research suggests that people with bipolar disorder often have lower levels of inositol in their brains.
 Now, I'm not saying this is a simple cause-and-effect situation, but it's definitely a clue worth investigating.

 Let's break down the nitty-gritty of how inositol might be helping: